 - babassuamidopropyl betaine

-These are a little better but still can cause buildup:
+These Silicones are Better, but still can cause buildup:

 See my curly hair page for all of my curl posts and a list of some of my favorite products!
 Make sure also to follow me on Instagram @mymerrymessycurls to get daily tips and tricks to have shiny, healthy curls!